dstrn825/dframework/README.md

 - simple async/await API

 #### Configuration
-To connect to your MongoDB servers simply open the file `/functions/lob/MongoAPI.js` and change the following files in the constructor:
+To connect to your MongoDB servers simply open the file `/functions/lob/MongoAPI.js` and change the following lines in the constructor:

 ```javascript
 this.servers = {